francinze/Ch_An2DL/CLUES_TRACKER.md

 ```

 **Status of Attention Models:**
-❌ **NEVER TESTED** in any experiments
+❌ **Attention mechanism not yet used** in tested models
+- CNN_BD and CNNGRUClassifier use **last hidden state** pooling (not attention)
-- BiLSTM model defined but not imported in any notebook
+- BiLSTM with attention exists but not tested yet
-- CNN-LSTM/GRU models coded but never used
+- CNN-LSTM/GRU models have `use_attention=True` option but tested with default (mean pooling)
-- No comparison of attention vs. no attention
+- No comparison of attention vs. no attention yet
 - No analysis of what timesteps get high attention weights

 **Action Steps:**
 - [ ] Test BiLSTM with attention on current data preprocessing
-- [ ] Compare CNNLSTMClassifier with `use_attention=True` vs `use_attention=False`
+- [ ] Enable `use_attention=True` in CNNGRUClassifier and compare to current results
+- [ ] Test if attention improves beyond current 95.25% val F1
 - [ ] Analyze attention weights to understand which timesteps are important
 - [ ] Visualize attention patterns: Do high-pain samples attend to different moments than no-pain?
-- [ ] Test if attention helps current CNN model (would need to add attention layer)
-- [ ] Compare attention-based pooling vs global average pooling in pure CNN
+- [ ] Compare attention vs last hidden state pooling in CNN_BD
-- [ ] Check if attention improves minority class (high_pain) performance
+- [ ] Check if attention specifically improves minority class (high_pain: currently 66.7% F1)

-**Status:** 🟡 Implemented but Unused
+**Status:** 🔴 Not Yet Tested

 **Notes:**
 - **All attention models exist**: BiLSTM, CNN-LSTM, CNN-GRU all have attention built-in